nicdal/activerecord-import/README.markdown

 # activerecord-import

 activerecord-import is a library for bulk inserting data using ActiveRecord.

-### Rails 4.0

-Use activerecord-import 0.4.0 or higher.

-### Rails 3.1.x up to, but not including 4.0
+### Rails 3.1.x and higher

-Use the latest in the activerecord-import 0.3.x series.
+Use the latest activerecord-import.

 ### Rails 3.0.x up to, but not including 3.1